ibm-cloud-docs/appid/getting-started.md

 2. In the {{site.data.keyword.cloud_notm}} catalog, select {{site.data.keyword.appid_short_notm}}.
 The service configuration screen opens.
 3. Give your service instance a name, or use the preset name.
 4. Select your pricing plan and click **Create**.
-5. Bind your instance of {{site.data.keyword.appid_short_notm}}.
-    1. To see a list of apps that you can bind to your service instance, click **Connections**.
-    2. Click **Create connection**.
-A page opens with all of the apps that you have the option to bind.
-    3. Click **Connect** on the app that you want to bind.
-    4. Click **Re-stage** to apply the change.

 That's it!
 You're ready to start configuring your application settings.

-## Configuring a sample app
+## Step 2: Configure a sample app
 {: #sample-app}

 You can use one of the preconfigured sample apps to get familiar with working with the service.
 {: shortdesc}

 Out of the box, the sample apps are configured with two identity providers and the ability to review authentication.
-Sample apps are offered in `iOS Swift`, `Android`, `Node.js`, and `Java`.
+Sample apps are offered in `iOS Swift`, `Android`, `Node.js`, `Java` and `Single-page application`.
 If you don't see a language in which you feel comfortable working, don't worry!
 You can integrate {{site.data.keyword.appid_short_notm}} into your own application by using the provided APIs.

 To build a sample app: